KxSystems/arrowkdb/docs/reference.md

 - `arrow_file` is a string containing the Arrow file name
 - `table` is a kdb+ table
-- `options` is reserved for future use - specify generic null (::)
+- `options` is reserved for future use - specify generic null (`::`)

 returns generic null on success

-??? warning "Inferred schemas only support a subset of the Arrow datatypes and is considerably less flexible than creating them with the datatype/field/schema constructors"
+> :warning: **Inferred schemas only support a subset of the Arrow datatypes and is considerably less flexible than creating them with the datatype/field/schema constructors**
+>

-    Each column in the table is mapped to a field in the schema.
+> Each column in the table is mapped to a field in the schema.
 The column name is used as the field name and the column’s kdb+ type is mapped to an Arrow datatype as as described [here](#inferred-datatypes).

 ```q
 q)table:([] int_field:(1 2 3); float_field:(4 5 6f); str_field:("aa";"bb";"cc"))